 • Used and in excellent condition.
 Discontinued Kohler part #'s 45 015 03-S, 45 015 04-S, 45 015 06-S or 45 015 09-S. $200.00 each, plus shipping & handling.
 (When available.)

-A-1 Miller's Professional Valve Seat Repair Service for Kohler Engine Model K361 Cylinder Head.
-[Top of Page] This service is for an engine that does not blow blue smoke out the exhaust and burn oil.
+A-1 Miller's Professional Valve Repair Service for Kohler Engine Model K361 Cylinder Head.
+This service is for an engine that does not blow blue smoke out the exhaust and burn/consume oil.
 Performing a professional valve job restores full compression, which allows the engine to start quicker, idle smoothly without stalling, and (if the ignition timing and carburetor adjustments are set correctly, too), it will produce full power at top governed speed.
 Click or tap here for cylinder head bolt torque specs.
 And if you've ever wondered how the K361 rocker arms receive plenty of oil to keep them lubricated, when the engine is running at full governed speed, internal air pressure from the downward stroke of the piston forces crankcase oil through the pushrod tubes onto the rocker arms.
-A proven, ingenious and innovative concept by Brian Miller.
-Please do not accept advertised copycat products of this kind.
-(But I do appreciate them acknowledging my ingenuity and intelligence.)
+Prices may change without notice.
+[Top of Page] Prices are subject to change without notice.

-• Replace loose guide valve with an oversize O.D. guide. $40.00 each for parts and labor, plus return shipping & handing.
+• Repair loose valve guide (in head). $80.00 each for parts and labor, plus return shipping & handing.

-• Resurface head gasket mating surface to remove any warpage and restore flatness. $20.00 labor, plus return shipping & handing.
+• Resurface head gasket mating surface on a wide, flat sanding belt to remove any warpage and restore flatness. $40.00 labor, plus return shipping & handing.

 FYI - I have found that the Kohler K361 18hp OHV cylinder head use the longer 1-3/4" valve spring (uncompressed length; discontinued Kohler part # 235010-S) with rotators for both valves, the same spring that certain early K241, K301 and K321 engines use with the stamped retainer.
 And of course, certain later K241, K301, K321, and all K341 engines have the shorter 1-9/16" spring (uncompressed length; discontinued Kohler part # 235168-S) with the rotator.
 Anyway, the official Kohler parts manual says that the K361 use the shorter 1-9/16" springs (with rotators) for both valves, but apparently, it's wrong!
 It obviously requires the longer 1-3/4" springs (with rotators).
 And of all the K361 engines that I've rebuilt through the years, with the 1-3/4" springs and rotators installed, there is no coil bind.
 Coil bind is when the coils of the spring make contact with each other at maximum valve lift.
 I've had a customer send his K361 head to me for repairs, and when I spoke to him on the phone about his engine, he mentioned that the engine had always made a chattering/rattling sound at full governed speed and lacked sufficient power.
 So I checked the valve springs, and sure enough, it had the shorter 1-9/16" springs (with rotators).
 My customer was lucky it didn't drop a valve.
 That would've been a nightmare!
 So I installed a set of the longer 1-3/4" springs (with rotators).
 The valves felt stiffer when I pushed down on them with my hand, too. - Brian Miller